Emotional second chance at love romance – ongoing series.

 Thursdays—a love story of two broken hearts that find each other…and try to become a whole…

-Available to purchase below for ONLY 99c/99p
+THURSDAY’S is available to purchase below for ONLY 99c/99p

 Reviewed by Jenny & Gitte